-How Does Alcohol Affect Consent?
-5 Facts To Know
+How Does Alcohol Affect Someone’s Ability To Consent To Sexual Activity?

 Bachelor in Paradise, ABC's competition-oriented spinoff, has just found itself in some hot water.